 What Are P2P Applications Anyway?

-Other common money transfer apps include Zelle, Venmo, Cash App and PayPal, to name a few.
+Peer-to-peer payment applications have increased in popularity over the years.
+Common money transfer apps include Zelle, Venmo, Cash App and PayPal, to name a few.
 There are even ways to transfer funds through messaging platforms such as Apple iMessage and Google.
 The digital exchange of money is accessible to all, which could lead to an increasing number of scam opportunities as well.

 What’s important to consider is that peer-to-peer transactions may not offer the same type of financial protection as transactions with a business or financial institution.
 This is because payments made through a P2P app are payments YOU authorized.
 It’s imperative to only use peer-to-peer payment methods with friends and family who you trust, or sellers who you’ve vetted and determined to be reliable.